Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Almost sure asymptotics

 for sufficiently large $t$.

 By Chapman-Kolmogorov's equation, we have

 We use~ \eqref{kernel} for the first $p_{\omega}$ in the second line and replace the second $p_{\omega}$ by the kernel of the semigroup generated by $-\kappa \Delta+V_{\omega}$ with the Dirichlet boundary condition outside $B_{\e,M}(t,\omega)$.
-Then, since $\phi_{\omega}$ is the eigenfunction and we have~\eqref{pocket}, we find that the above right-hand side is bounded from below by
+Then, since $\phi_{\omega}$ is the eigenfunction and we have \eqref{pocket}, we find that the above right hand side is bounded from below by

 for sufficiently large $t$.
-This completes the proof of the lower bound of Theorem~\ref{quenched}. \end{proof}
+This completes the proof of the lower bound of Theorem~\ref{quenched}.

-\subsection{Proof of Proposition~\ref{local} in the case ${\bm{\alpha \ge 2}}$}
+\subsection{Proof of Proposition~\ref{local} in the case $\alpha \ge 2$}

+We prove Proposition~\ref{local} in the case $\alpha \ge 2$ in this subsection.
+Since the remaining case $1<\alpha<2$ is treated in a similar way, we specify where we need $\alpha \ge 2$ and only give necessary changes in Subsection~\ref{remaining}.

 We first introduce a quadratic function

 and a ball

 Then, it is not difficult to see by using a scaling that the smallest Dirichlet eigenvalue of $-\kappa \Delta + Q_t$ in $B_M(t)$ is